.jpg)

 The Giza Pyramids, also called the Giza Necropolis, is the site on the Giza Plateau in Greater Cairo, Egypt that includes the Great Pyramid of Giza, the Pyramid of Khafre, and the Pyramid of Menkaure.
 All were built during the Fourth Dynasty of the Old Kingdom of Ancient Egypt.
 They were popularised in Hellenistic times, when the Great Pyramid was listed by Antipater of Sidon as one of the Seven Wonders of the World.
 It is by far the oldest of the ancient Wonders and the only one still in existence.

 Riding a camel is a great optional experience.
-It costs $15 per person per ride.
-They accept cash only.
+It costs $10 -$15 per person per ride.
+They accept cash only, unless booked via Viator.
 Remember to bring some spare change ($1-3) for tipping the person who will be taking your pictures.

 Saqqara (Sakkara) Pyramids - Step Pyramid (Build for king Zoser)